deepak112/Social-Distancing-AI/README.md

          python main.py

      * You will get a frame where you can draw ROI and distance scale.
 It will take 8 points on first frame using mouse click event.
-First four points will define ROI where we want to moniter social distancing.
+First four points will define ROI where we want to monitor social distancing.
 Also these points should form parallel lines in real world if seen from above(birds eye view).
 Next 3 points will define 6 feet(unit length) distance in horizontal and vertical direction and those should form parallel lines with ROI.
 Unit length we can take based on choice.
 Points should pe in pre-defined order - bottom-left, bottom-right, top-right, top-left, point 5 and 6